deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 She opened the message from Giymuy first.
 The Mother-Supreme was seated at her desk, and gave a warm expression to the camera.

-"*Where to begin?"* she asked, rhetorically.
+*"Where to begin?"* she asked, rhetorically.

-"*I think as a leader and politician, I am better placed to understand you than many others.
+*"I think as a leader and politician, I am better placed to understand you than many others.
 The life of the Mother-Supreme shares with the life of a human Sister the factor that we will both always be outsiders, however much we are embraced.
 I have to think for all the females, and all the males too.
 That is not an instinct that comes naturally."*

 *"For you, however, I suspect the instinct is as natural as breath, and it is one that I think our species will need to learn to emulate if we are to thrive in interstellar society but… ah, forgive me.
 I'm rambling."*